Free Trial

 What is PIMCO Preferred and Capital Securities Active Exchange-Traded Fund's current short interest?

-Short interest is the volume of PIMCO Preferred and Capital Securities Active Exchange-Traded Fund shares that have been sold short but have not yet been covered or closed out.
-As of June 15th, traders have sold 12,100 shares of PRFD short.
-0.32% of PIMCO Preferred and Capital Securities Active Exchange-Traded Fund's shares are currently sold short.
+Short interest is the volume of PIMCO Preferred and Capital Securities Active Exchange-Traded Fund shares that have been sold short but have not yet been closed out or covered.
+As of June 30th, investors have sold 1,000 shares of PRFD short.
+0.03% of PIMCO Preferred and Capital Securities Active Exchange-Traded Fund's shares are currently sold short.
 Learn More on PIMCO Preferred and Capital Securities Active Exchange-Traded Fund's current short interest.

 What is a good short interest percentage for PIMCO Preferred and Capital Securities Active Exchange-Traded Fund?